AgoraIO/agora_doc_source/en-US/markdown/Server-Gateway/server_gateway_overview.md

 | Call center    | You use the Server Gateway SDK to create audio connection for traditional enterprise call centers (VoIP/PTSN).
 Users can conveniently call customer service from an app. |

 ## Functions

+The Gateway Server SDK supports the following functions:

 | Function                           | Description                                                         |
 | :----------------------------- | :----------------------------------------------------------- |